-The textbook for this course is "Computer Vision: Algorithms and Applications" by Richard Szeliski, published by Sprnger Verlag http://szeliski.org/Book/.
-This is a most recent book on computer vision, authored by a most respected researcher in the field.
-We will also use materials from "Computer Vision: A Modern Approach" by David Forsyth and Jean Ponce, from "Computer and Robot Vision" by Haralick&Shapiro, from "Multiple View Geometry in CV" by Hartley&Zisserman, from "Robot Vision" by P. Horn, from "Three-Dimensional Computer Vision" by O. Faugeras, from "3-D Computer Vision" by Trucco&Verri, and from "Computer Vision" by Klette, all classic textbooks by leaders in the field.
-It is not expected that students purchase another book as all additional material (scientific papers, chapters from other textbooks etc.) will be distributed during the course and made available via the UofU webct/blackboard system (https://webct.utah.edu/).
+We will also use materials from "Computer and Robot Vision" by Haralick&Shapiro, from "Multiple View Geometry in CV" by Hartley&Zisserman, from "Robot Vision" by P. Horn, from "Three-Dimensional Computer Vision" by O. Faugeras, from "3-D Computer Vision" by Trucco&Verri, and from "Computer Vision" by Klette, all classic textbooks by leaders in the field.